JuliaExtremes/IDFDataCanada.jl/README.md

 ## Overview

-Intensity-Duration-Frequency (IDF) files from Engineering Climate Datasets of Environment and Climate Change Canada (ECCC) are available for download in .txt format, a format that can be less convinient to use.
+Intensity-Duration-Frequency (IDF) data from Engineering Climate Datasets of Environment and Climate Change Canada (ECCC) are available for download in .txt format, a format that can be less convinient to use.
 IDF.jl offers methods to get ECCC IDF data in NetCDF (.nc) or CSV (.csv) format automatically from the .txt files from ECCC Client Climate server.

 ## Required dependencies